Monday, April 01, 2013

 ABOUT THE BOOK

-If you would like to read the first chapter of The Survivor, go HERE.
+If you would like to read the first chapter of Hand Me Down Princess, go HERE.